Hosted by 2020 IEEE International RADAR Conference, Washington DC, USA

 How do we prove FCC compliance?
 Would we have to qualify the Radar?

 We ask that each team specify which section of the FCC Part 15 regulation they are using in their radar, along with the limits imposed by the regulations.
-And, then to show that their design falls within the limits.
-To ensure fairness, we will be monitoring the transmissions during the challenge.
-Teams with deviations from the FCC Part 15 will be considered for disqualification.
+And, then show that their design falls within the limits.

 How much processing can be done off-board?
 Does processing need to be done on FPGAs or can the data be processed elsewhere?
 Do the results need to be displayed in “real time”?
 If the processing is done on a computer or external processor, does the price of the computer factor into the overall price?

-We expect a setup with the radar connected to a standard PC.
+We assume a setup with the radar connected to a standard PC.
 Teams are free to choose where the processing is performed.
-Results do not need to be displayed in real-time, however, we expect teams to be able to deliver their results during the time allocated to them to solve the challenge (no hours or days of off-line processing).
+Results do not need to be displayed in real-time, however, we expect teams to be able to deliver their results during the time allocated to them to solve the challenge (no multiple days of off-line processing).
+Real-time capability is also considered an aspect of design ingenuity.
 The cost of the computer does not factor into the price, as long as it is a standard PC.

 Is the radar allowed to move?